 The legal team at Spectrum Family Law is proud to offer collaborative divorce as an option for the right clients.
 Discuss whether collaborative divorce is right for you with our lawyers today.

-What Is The Difference Compared To Other Dispute Resolution Methods?
+What Is The Difference Compared To Other Dispute Resolution Methods in Alberta?

 On the other hand, if divorce mediation fails, couples can simply proceed with litigation using their current lawyers.
 In many cases, the potential consequences of a failed collaborative divorce can serve as an important incentive to adhere to the agreement and negotiate in good faith.